March 21, 2021

 RIAU ECOSYSTEM RESTORATION FOREST ON THE KAMPAR PENINSULA

-RESTORAsi Ekosistem RIAU FOREST area ON THE KAMPAR PENINSULA
+RESTORASI Ekosistem RIAU FOREST area ON THE KAMPAR PENINSULA

 On average, a tree can sequester up to 150 kilograms of carbon dioxide per year.
 The world’s forests store an estimated 296 gigatonnes of carbon in both above- and below-ground biomass.